keepwith/PLQComposite/README.md

 Generally Speaking, Utilize the plq composite to solve the ERM problem need three steps below.
 For details of these functions you can check the API.

 ### 1) Create a PLQ Loss and Decompose
 Two types of input for PLQ Loss are accepted.
-One is the coefficients of each piece with cutoffs $\text{plq}$ , the other is the coefficients only and takes the maximum of each piece $\text{minimax}$.
+One is the coefficients of each piece with cutoffs $\text{plq}$ , the other is the coefficients only and takes the maximum of each piece $\text{max}$.

 $$
 L(z)=